ECCS Board

 Leadership Team

-Virginia Ryan
+CEO - Virginia Ryan

 Virginia has more than 30 years' experience in a broad range of Catholic educational leadership positionsHer principal areas of expertise are Adult Formation, Religious Education Curriculum K-12, and executive leadership coaching.